Edgar Lungu: Personal life and death

 Lungu married Esther Lungu in 1986 and had six children, including Tasila Lungu, the Member of Parliament (MP) for Chawama (elected in 2021).
 He and his family were practising Baptists.

 In 2015, it was disclosed that Lungu was being treated outside of Zambia for achalasia.
 In June 2021, he collapsed during a televised military event due to a hypoglycaemic attack, a complication of achalasia.

 In early 2025, Lungu travelled to South Africa to receive specialised treatment for an undisclosed illness.
 By May 2025, it was reported that his condition was steady despite rumours about his ailing health.
 On the morning of 5 June 2025, Lungu died after suffering cardiac complications from a surgery he was undergoing at the Mediclinic Medforum in Pretoria, South Africa.
 He was 68 years old.
 The Zambian government declared seven days of mourning, with flags flown at half-mast, while Mozambique declared three days of mourning.

 Lungu's family and the Patriotic Front rejected the Hichilema government's offer to have Lungu's remains repatriated from South Africa and be accorded a state funeral, with his family adding that Lungu had instructed that President Hichilema not be let near his body.
 Following negotiations, the Lungu family agreed to have Hichilema preside over a state funeral to be held on 22 June.
 The repatriation was again delayed on 18 June after the Lungu family accused the government of violating the agreed terms.
 The family announced on 20 June that the burial will take place in South Africa.
 On 25 June, the burial, which had been scheduled on that day, was suspended after the Pretoria High Court granted a request by the Zambian government to postpone the event pending a final decision on the location.

 On 8 August, the Pretoria High Court ordered Lungu's family to repatriate his remains to Zambia and allow the government to hold a state funeral for him.
 However, within a few hours, Lungu's family applied for leave to appeal, challenging the order issued by the judge, which effectively halted the repatriation.

+In June 2026, the South African Supreme Court of Appeal overturned the High Court order allowing Lungu's family to decide on his burial.

 Books

 Against All Odds, a biography of Lungu by the Zambian journalist and senior diplomat Anthony Mukwita, was published by Partridge Africa on 5 January 2017.
-The book set records when it became the first Zambian book to go on sale at Barnes & Noble and the first Zambian book on a head of state to be featured in the London Book Fair in Hammersmith.